-4.5.3: Installing Sequential Drive Table: (Platinum Only)
+4.5.3: Installing Sequential Drive Table:

-- 1. When installing the sequential drive assembly in the refrigerator the drive motor should be located on the right back corner.
-Set the left side down on the sampler floor and then lower the right side down. - 2.
-Fasten the drive table down with the three screws that where provided with the table.
+- 1. When installing the sequential drive table position the table with the wires toward the back and the two mounting holes on the left and right sides. - 2.
+Fasten the drive table down with the two screws that were provided with the table. - 3.
+Connect the black table connector to the connection located inside the refrigerator. - 4.
+Install the bottle tub.

-- 3. Connect the black table connector to the connection located inside the top right of the sampler compartment. - 4.
-Install and position the discharge tube. - 5.
-Go to the program menu and enter in the Bottle Opt.
+5. Go to the program menu and enter in the Bottle Opt.
 Menu.
 Select the bottle configuration that you have.
 Then exit the menu to the program Run screen.
 The table will advance to bottle one.
-After the turntable has stopped, align the discharge tube to the center of bottle one.
+After the turntable has stopped, the discharge tube should be in the center of the bottle.

-☑ Note
+Note